 Insights drawn from qualitative research are validated against business metrics.
 Using quantitative research methods, we’ll gauge the receptivity and adoption of a new product concept, determine customers’ willingness to pay for a new concept, and forecast short and long-term market size.

 The dynamic interplay of people, technology, and business represented by this mix of research techniques provides the most reliable foundation for successful innovation.

-Unlike many firms providing design and innovation strategy services, Bresslergroup has the team in place — skilled research, award-winning digital and physical design and user experience design, a world-class team of mechanical and electrical engineers — to follow through on the strategies we recommend.
+Unlike many firms providing design and innovation strategy services, Bresslergroup has the team in place — skilled research, award-winning digital and physical design and user experience design, a world-class team of mechanical and electrical engineers — to follow through on recommended strategies.
 Our clients receive actionable recommendations alongside strategic roadmaps.

-These categories of innovation are a general framework:
+These categories of innovation serve as a general framework:

 Market Innovation: We develop new products or services sparked by the discovery of adjacent and emerging market opportunities.
 Deliverables include Product and Brand Strategy, Market Diversification and Line Expansion, and Visual Brand Language.

 Technological Innovation: We develop new products or services that integrate complementary and emerging technologies.
 Deliverables include Technology Scouting and Assessment, Proof of Concept Prototype Development, and Feature Roadmaps.

 Market and Technological Innovation: In many cases these two categories overlap.
 Deliverables include a Vision of the Future, a Product/Service Roadmap, and Product/Service Concepts.

 What kind of innovation do you have in your sights?
 What’s your innovation timeline?
 Once we understand your unique business challenges and objectives, we can focus your innovation efforts and position you for success.

 The best way to begin to determine what, why, and how is to have a conversation.